Skip to main content

 v1.0.0

-One notable change, however, will be the removal of the legacy (opinionated) promotion mechanisms that were deprecated in v0.9.0.
+v1.0.0 was our long-anticipated GA release containing only small features, bug fixes, stability improvements, and the final removal of the legacy promotion mechanisms that were deprecated in v0.9.0.

 v0.9.0